 Mechanisms for promoting the direction or co-direction of theses other than the recognition of the work of directing doctoral theses

-Apart from the mechanisms for recognising thesis supervision work, the University of La Laguna has contemplated systems to encourage the incorporation of new researchers or professors with research results that do not allow them to act as thesis supervisors, since they have not been validated by recognition of research merit assessments.
-In this regard, the Official Doctoral Studies Regulations itself, in its article 10, section 4, establishes that: "Without prejudice to the provisions of the previous section, a new researcher or a professor or researcher with a minimum of research experience who does not meet the requirements established to be a thesis supervisor may assume the functions of co-director.
-In any case, he or she must have a civil service or contractual relationship with the university or organisation that collaborates in the development of the programme.
-There may not be more than one co-director of this profile."
+Aside from the mechanisms for recognizing thesis supervision work, the University of La Laguna has established systems to encourage the incorporation of early-career researchers or professors with research results that do not qualify them as thesis supervisors, as these results have not been validated by research merit assessments.
+In this regard, the Official Doctoral Studies Regulations, in Article 10, Section 4, establishes that: "Without prejudice to the provisions of the previous section, a early-career researcher or a professor or researcher with a minimum level of research experience who does not meet the requirements established for a thesis supervisor may assume the duties of co-supervisor.
+In all cases, they must have a civil service or contractual relationship with the university or organization collaborating in the development of the program.
+There may not be more than one co-supervisor of this profile."

-The aim is for these researchers/professors to acquire the appropriate level to be able to join the programme as directors when they meet the conditions established by the ULL in its Regulations for being able to do so.
+The goal is for these researchers/professors to acquire the appropriate level of qualifications to be able to join the program as directors when they meet the requirements established by the ULL in its Regulations.

-Also, in the latest amendment of the Regulation In the case of the Hiring of Assistant Professors, Collaborating Professors, Contract Professors, Associate Professors and Assistants of the University of La Laguna, the corresponding scales, within the block of research activity, include as an assessment criterion having directed doctoral theses.
+Also, in the latest amendment of the Regulation of Hiring Assistant Professors, Collaborating Professors, Contracted Professors, Associate Professors and Assistants of the University of La Laguna, the corresponding scales, within the research activity block, include having directed doctoral theses as an assessment criterion.